SoftwareAG/universalmessaging-server-docker-samples/README.md

 ==================================================
 The Universal Messaging server image supports the use of Docker Compose.
 You can find a sample docker-compose.yml file in the same location as the Dockerfile and other scripts.
-For more configuration changes, refer to the [Docker Compose documentation](https://docs.docker.com/compose/).
+For more configuration changes, see the [Docker Compose documentation](https://docs.docker.com/compose/).

-Administrating  Universal Messaging running in a container
+Administering Universal Messaging running in a container
 =========================================================
-You can administrate the Universal Messaging server running in a container by using any of the administration tools (Enterprise Manager, runUMTool, etc.).
-A mapped host machine port should be used to connect to the server.
+You can administer a Universal Messaging server running in a container by using any of the administration tools (Enterprise Manager, runUMTool, etc.).
+You must use a mapped host machine port to connect to the server.

-The runUMTool available inside the server container can also be used for administrative purposes.
-See the [description of the runUMTool](https://documentation.softwareag.com/universal_messaging/num10-7/10-7_UM_webhelp/index.html#page/um-webhelp%2Fto-header_clu_syntax_reference.html).
+You can also use the runUMTool tool available inside the server container for administrative purposes.
+For more information about the tool, see the "Syntax reference for command line tools" section in the Universal Messaging documentation.

-To run the runUMTool tool available inside the container, use a command like this:
+To run the runUMTool tool inside the container, use a command similar to this:

-	docker exec umcontainer runUMTool.sh ListChannels -rname=nsp://localhost:9000
+	docker exec umservercontainer runUMTool.sh ListChannels -rname=nsp://localhost:9000

-Note:
-Using runUMTool.sh, the RealmInformationCollector tool can't collect the information related to the instance manager as the instance manager component is not present in the image.
-So when you are using this RealmInformationCollector tool to collect the information related to the realm server, use the option "-exclude=instancemgr" to avoid errors related to the instance manager.

 Environment variables
 ======================

-The following environment variables can be set for a realm server container during container creation, by providing environment variables.
-The optional configurations which you can pass are:
+You can set the following environment variables for a realm server container during container creation.
+The optional configurations that you can pass are:

 * **REALM_NAME**            :   Name of the Universal Messaging realm
 * **INIT_JAVA_MEM_SIZE**    :   Initial Java Heap Size (in MB)
 * **MAX_JAVA_MEM_SIZE**     :   Maximum Java Heap Size (in MB)
 * **MAX_DIRECT_MEM_SIZE**   :   Maximum Direct Memory Size (in GB)
-* **BASIC_AUTH_ENABLE**     :   Enable the Basic authentication on the server
+* **BASIC_AUTH_ENABLE**     :   Enable basic authentication on the server
-* **BASIC_AUTH_MANDATORY**  :   Enable and mandate the Basic authentication on the server
+* **BASIC_AUTH_MANDATORY**  :   Enable and mandate basic authentication on the server

-Note: The default value for all the above runtime parameters is whatever is present in the Server_Common.conf file of that particular Universal Messaging instance in the installation.
+* **STARTUP_COMMAND**       :   Command will be executed in parallel once the server is up and running (command can be used to configure the server at start-up)

 Note: After the REALM_NAME environment property is set and persisted, you cannot change the realm name.
 You can pass the configurations as follows:

 	docker run -e REALM_NAME=umtest -e INIT_JAVA_MEM_SIZE=2048 -e MAX_JAVA_MEM_SIZE=2048
-	-e MAX_DIRECT_MEM_SIZE=3G -e BASIC_AUTH_ENABLE=Y -e BASIC_AUTH_MANDATORY=Y -p 9020:9000
+	-e MAX_DIRECT_MEM_SIZE=3G -e BASIC_AUTH_ENABLE=Y -e BASIC_AUTH_MANDATORY=Y -e
-	--name umcontainer um-image:1
+	STARTUP_COMMAND="runUMTool.sh CreateChannel -channelname=test -rname=nsp://localhost:9000"
+	-p 9000:9000 --name umservercontainer universalmessaging-server:dev_image

 _____________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
 _____________________
-For more information you can Ask a Question in the [TECHcommunity Forums](http://tech.forums.softwareag.com/techjforum/forums/list.page?product=messaging).
+For more information, you can Ask a Question in the [TECHcommunity Forums](http://tech.forums.softwareag.com/techjforum/forums/list.page?product=messaging).

 You can find additional information in the [Software AG TECHcommunity](http://techcommunity.softwareag.com/home/-/product/name/messaging).
 _____________________